News|Articles|September 4, 2025

 The USPSTF cites a lack of strong data to support routine screening or supplementation for iron deficiency in asymptomatic pregnant individuals.

-The US Preventive Services Task Force (USPSTF) has found current evidence comparing the benefits and risks of iron deficiency and iron deficiency anemia screening to be insufficient, publishing a recommendation statement in JAMA to recap the current data.1
+The US Preventive Services Task Force (USPSTF) has current evidence comparing the benefits and risks of iron supplementation and found that iron deficiency anemia screening is insufficient, publishing a recommendation statement in JAMA to recap the current data.1

 Iron deficiency has been estimated in approximately 18% of pregnant women, with 5% developing iron deficiency anemia.2 However, the USPSTF has highlighted a lack of significant data to determine the influence of screening for these conditions on maternal and infant health outcomes.1